 What Are the Best Running Races Near North York?

-The best running races near North York include the Sporting Life 10K (mid-May, starts at Yonge & Roselawn in North York, one of Canada's fastest 10K courses), the TCS Toronto Marathon (early May, historically starts near Mel Lastman Square), and the Scotiabank Toronto Waterfront Marathon (October, certified Boston qualifier).
+The best running races near North York include the Sporting Life 10K (mid-May, starts at Yonge & Roselawn in North York, one of Canada's fastest 10K courses), the Toronto Marathon (early May, starts at Mel Lastman Square — a net-downhill course that draws thousands of finishers each year), and the TCS Toronto Waterfront Marathon (October 17–18, 2026, rebranded from Scotiabank; the half-marathon start line is at Yonge & North York Blvd).
 Most are accessible by TTC from anywhere in North York.

 Sporting Life 10K

-One of the fastest 10K courses in Canada — a downhill run on Yonge Street from Roselawn Ave to the lakefront.
-Starts in North York.
-Proceeds benefit Camp Oochigeas.
+One of the fastest 10K courses in Canada — a downhill run on Yonge Street from Roselawn Ave to the lakefront, capped by a finish at Cherry St./Corktown Common.
+Starts in North York, ~24,000 participants (2026 capacity).
+Proceeds benefit Campfire Circle (formerly Camp Oochigeas).
+Organizers describe the 2026 route as the "fastest yet".
+2026 sold out — charity bibs at $285 are the only remaining option; general registration for 2027 opens late fall.

-Multi-distance race historically starting near Mel Lastman Square in North York.
+Multi-distance race starting at Mel Lastman Square in North York.
 Offers marathon, half marathon, 10K, and 5K.
+The 2026 edition ran on May 3 and finished at Ontario Place.
+Net-downhill course drops ~105 m — one of Ontario's fastest road marathons.
+Next edition: May 2027.

 CIBC Run for the Cure